QuickRelease/cypress-django/README.md

 Issue commands to operate on the project's Cypress test database.

-By default, expects `settings/cypress.py` to exist and will use this as the settings module for the database operations.
-This can be overriden by setting the environment variable `CYPRESS_SETTINGS_MODULE`.
+Expects `settings/cypress.py` to exist and will use this as the settings module for the database operations.

 This script can be used in Cypress tests to load fixtures into the test database, as well as be run on the command line as a shortcut for various operations on the